-a The FY2006 request proposes that PMAs use their electricity receipts to pay for PMA program direction and O&M activities, rather than having their receipts placed into the Treasury and appropriations made for these activities.
-H.R.
-2419 does not have this feature.
+a.
+The FY2006 request proposes that PMAs use their electricity receipts to pay for PMA program direction and O&M activities, rather than having their receipts placed into the Treasury and appropriations made for these activities.
+The House and Senate did not follow this procedure.